February 3, 2018:

 By "literally" I mean fucking literally.

-In AA a young woman tearfully shared her story: her car drove itself to the liquor store, while behind the wheel she screamed "No!
+At an AA meeting I attended with my struggling addicted fiancée a young woman tearfully shared her story: her car drove itself to the liquor store, while behind the wheel she screamed "No!
 No!
 I don't want to go there!", pounding her palms on the controls.
 The panic portion of her brain overrode her conscious volition.
 Over her vehement objection it drove her there and she drank until she passed out.

 One day I found my addicted true love on the bathroom floor, cross-legged, pounding and I truly mean pounding her fists into her temples.
 There was an opened but untouched pint of vodka before her.
 She was in tears — mortal, bone-deep agony — weeping to herself and to me, "I don't want this I don't want this I don't want this I don't want this."